stigmergic-org/dapprank/src/pages/dappspec.md

   - `rpcs`: Indicates if custom RPC endpoints are supported via query parameters.
   - `bundlers`: Indicates if custom bundler endpoints are supported via query parameters.
   - `dservice`: Indicates if custom dservice URLs are supported via query parameters.
-- `auxiliary`: List of URLs for non-critical services such as analytics.
+- `auxiliary`: List of non-critical services, each containing:
+  - `url`: The URL of the service
+  - `motivation`: A description of what this service is used for

 ### DServices